 The iconic Candia Road Store and Brewery located on Candia Road in Manchester is a must stop as well.
 This is a no frills location that carries great craft beer including their own Nepenthe brand that is made right next door.
 Candia Road Brewing was an early adopter in Southern New Hampshire.

-The new kid on the block is The Craft Beer Cellar, which hopes to open its doors in South Nashua, in Spring or early summer.
+The new kid on the block is The Craft Beer Cellar Nashua, which hopes to open its doors in South Nashua, in early summer.
 CBC is part of a growing boutique beer chain that started in Belmont, Massachusetts and is now in five states.
 (Note: Your writer will be an owner-operator of the Nashua CBC).
 The Craft Beer Cellar Nashua hopes to engage with other producers and suppliers to grow the craft beer community in Southern New Hampshire, making more craft beer available for more consumers of fine ales and lagers.

 Recently, many of our fine dining establishments have been upping their beer games and offering an improved craft beer selection, which is a welcome development for beer geeks that tend to choose their restaurants based on their tap and bottle lists.
 That trend should accelerate as demand for great beer grows in Hillsborough County.
+Two such places are The Surf Restaurant and Napa East, both in Nashua.
+An understated sandwich shop fixture in Nashua, The Nashua Garden, always has great beer, and they have also been known to surprise beer seekers with some exceptional flavors.
+Recently one could find the well regarded Kentucky Breakfast Stout from Founders Brewing Company in there.

 South Central New Hampshire is also starting to attract more local brewers, which is an exciting development for beer geeks in this area that have had to sometimes travel great distances, including even out of state to find exceptional fresh beer.